Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Retrieves a list of instance templates that are contained within the specified project and region.
 */
 await gapi.client.compute.regionInstanceTemplates.list({ project: "project", region: "region",  });

 /*
-Deletes the specified InstantSnapshot resource.
-Keep in mind that deleting a single instantSnapshot might not necessarily delete all the data on that instantSnapshot.
-If any data on the instantSnapshot that is marked for deletion is needed for subsequent instantSnapshots, the data will be moved to the next corresponding instantSnapshot.
-For more information, see Deleting instantSnapshots.
-*/
-await gapi.client.compute.regionInstantSnapshots.delete({ instantSnapshot: "instantSnapshot", project: "project", region: "region",  });

-/*
-Returns the specified InstantSnapshot resource in the specified region.
-*/
-await gapi.client.compute.regionInstantSnapshots.get({ instantSnapshot: "instantSnapshot", project: "project", region: "region",  });

-/*
-Gets the access control policy for a resource.
-May be empty if no such policy or resource exists.
-*/
-await gapi.client.compute.regionInstantSnapshots.getIamPolicy({ project: "project", region: "region", resource: "resource",  });

-/*
-Creates an instant snapshot in the specified region.
-*/
-await gapi.client.compute.regionInstantSnapshots.insert({ project: "project", region: "region",  });

-/*
-Retrieves the list of InstantSnapshot resources contained within the specified region.
-*/
-await gapi.client.compute.regionInstantSnapshots.list({ project: "project", region: "region",  });

-/*
-Sets the access control policy on the specified resource.
-Replaces any existing policy.
-*/
-await gapi.client.compute.regionInstantSnapshots.setIamPolicy({ project: "project", region: "region", resource: "resource",  });

-/*
-Sets the labels on a instantSnapshot in the given region.
-To learn more about labels, read the Labeling Resources documentation.
-*/
-await gapi.client.compute.regionInstantSnapshots.setLabels({ project: "project", region: "region", resource: "resource",  });

-/*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.regionInstantSnapshots.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

-/*
 Attach a list of network endpoints to the specified network endpoint group.